 Answer: Stratified sampling is a sampling method where the population is divided into smaller groups based on characteristics (like age, marks, gender, and income group), also called strata, and a probability sample is drawn from each group.

 Compared to random sampling, stratified sampling gives more precision for the same sample size.
-We can also reduce the sample size depending upon the precision we want to achieve.
+We can also reduce the sample size depending on the precision we want to achieve.

 Answer: Predictive analytics is done using machine learning algorithms.
 It is used in many industries for automation, marketing, detection of diseases, prevention and detection of fraud, and forecasting.
 Usually, supervised machine learning techniques are used for prediction.